TodWulff/Klipper_UserInteraction/README.md

 # Klipper_UserInteraction
-A set of macros to enable print-time user interaction with Klipper via Console and using UI [macro] buttons.
+A set of macros to enable print-time user interaction with Klipper via Console and UI buttons (macros).

 ## PREREQUISITES: